Key Highlights

 1. What is Network Detection and Response (NDR)?

 NDR is a cybersecurity solution that monitors network traffic in real time to detect and respond to threats like ransomware.
 It uses AI, ML, and behavioral analytics to identify anomalies and provide forensic threat detection for investigations.
-Learn more in our guide on Understanding NDR: The Foundation of Modern Cybersecurity.
+Learn more in our guide on What is NDR?

 2. How does NDR differ from EDR?